-Most people who get into skiing and snowboarding automatically assume insulated pants are the way to go.
+Most people who get into skiing automatically assume insulated pants are the way to go.
 This is not necessarily the case.
 They are the least versatile type of pants and unless you are only making a few runs down the mountain or only ski in very cold weather, thickly insulated ski pants are probably not the way to go.

 I can’t remember my legs ever getting cold on the slopes.
 While I usually ski pretty hard, even when I am skiing with my girlfriend who is much slower I still have never had an issue with uninsulated pants with a base layer underneath, (see my recommended base layers here).